 In summary, this suggests that

 This is the proposed expression due to \cite[(3)]{Polyakov1988}, popularized by \cite[(2.29)]{Witten1989}.
-It is \emph{almost} the time-honored integral expression for the Gauss linking number of the link $\gamma$, except for those contributions where $x$ and $y$ run over the same connected component \eqref{ConnectedComponentsOfALink} (where it is not well-defined) \eqref{AbelianCSWilsonLoopsInTermsOfFramingAndLinkingNumbers} below.
+It is \emph{almost} the time-honored integral expression for the Gauss linking number of the link $\gamma$ --- cf. \eqref{AbelianCSWilsonLoopsInTermsOfFramingAndLinkingNumbers} below --- except for those contributions where $x$ and $y$ run over the same connected component \eqref{ConnectedComponentsOfALink}, where it is not well-defined.

 In a final step of the traditional argument, one applies a renormalization argument to ``regulate'' the "divergencies" of the exponent in \eqref{AbelianCSWilsonLoopObservableByNaivePathIntegral} when $x = y$.